tomato42/marvin-toolkit/example/nss/README.md

-Test harness for OpenSSL *without* implicit rejection a.k.a Marvin workaround.
+Test harness for NSS *without* implicit rejection a.k.a Marvin workaround.

 Usage
 =====